pgkt04/defender-control/README.md

 ## Windows 11
 Works for earlier versions of Windows 11.
 Correct registries have not been added yet for the latest version.
+Update, Trusted Installer no longer has effect on the current live versions of Windows 11.
+Use with caution.